Extendability of differential forms via Cartier operators: Reflexive Cartier operator

 \subsection{Surjectivity of the reflexive Cartier operator}

 In this subsection, we focus on the surjectivity of the reflexive Cartier operator.

-\begin{lem} Let $X$ be a normal variety, $B$ a reduced divisor, and $D$ a $\Z$-divisor.
-Suppose that $(X,B)$ is locally $F$-liftable.
-Then
+\begin{lem} Let $X$ be a normal variety and $B$ a reduced divisor on $X$ such that $(X,B)$ is locally $F$-liftable.
+Then the $i$-th reflexive Cartier operator

-is a locally split exact sequence for all $i\geq 0$. \end{lem} \begin{proof} Since the assertion is local on $X$, we may assume that $(X,B)$ is $F$-liftable.
+associated to $D$ is a locally split surjection for all $i\geq 0$ and for every $\Z$-divisor $D$ on $X$. \end{lem} \begin{proof} Since the assertion is local on $X$, we may assume that $(X,B)$ is $F$-liftable.
 Let $j\colon U\hookrightarrow X$ be the inclusion of the log smooth locus of $(X,B)$.
-By \cite[Proposition 3.2.1 and Variant 3.2.2]{AWZ}, the exact sequence
+By \cite[Proposition 3.2.1 and Variant 3.2.2]{AWZ}, the $i$-th Cartier operator